Forward Structure#

 Production

-• Compute the production infiltrating precipitation \(p_s\) and evaporation \(e_s\)
+• Compute the production infiltrating precipitation \(p_s\) and evapotranspiration \(e_s\)

 • Compute the production runoff \(p_r\)